MJAlexander/distortr/README.md

 ## Generating simulated data

-Simulated time series of data can be created following one of these processes:
+Simulated time series of data can be created from any of the processes listed above (AR(1), ARMA(1,1), Splines or Gaussian Process).

-* AR(1)
-* ARMA(1,1)
-* Splines regression (unpenalized, first-order penalized, second-order penalized)
-* Gaussian process regression (squared exponential or Matern covariance functions)

 The various parameters associated with each function can be specified, and then the time series are simulated using the `simulateFluctuations` function.
 The user can also specify This returns a dataframe with `x` and `y` values.
 The sample autocorrelation function of the `y` values can be plotted using `plotACF`.

 ## Using real data